A chemical imbalance in the brain is said to occur when the brain has either excessive or insufficient chemicals, called neurotransmitters.

 - Serotonin-norepinephrine reuptake inhibitors (SNRIs).
-This includes duloxetine (Cymbalta) and venlafaxine (Effexor XR).
+They include duloxetine (Cymbalta) and venlafaxine (Effexor XR).
 SNRIs work by blocking the reabsorption of both serotonin and norepinephrine, leading to increased levels of these two chemicals in the brain.

 - Tricyclic antidepressants (TCAs).
 Examples are imipramine (Tofranil) and nortriptyline (Pamelor).
 TCAs block the reabsorption of noradrenaline and serotonin.

 - Norepinephrine-dopamine reuptake inhibitors (NDRIs).
-NDRIs, such as bupropion (Wellbutrin), prevent your brain from reabsorbing the neurotransmitters norepinephrine and dopamine.
+NDRIs, such as bupropion (Wellbutrin), block reabsorption of the neurotransmitters norepinephrine and dopamine.

 - Monoamine oxidase inhibitors (MAOIs).
-MAOIs keep your brain from breaking down norepinephrine, serotonin, and dopamine.
+MAOIs block the reabsorption of norepinephrine, serotonin, and dopamine.
 These medications, including isocarboxazid (Marplan) and phenelzine (Nardil), are not as popular as other types of antidepressants.

 When it comes to mental health conditions, there are likely many factors at play.
-It’s difficult to tell whether a particular drug will ensure a cure.
+It’s difficult to determine whether a particular treatment will ensure a cure.

-Mental health conditions aren’t as simple as having a chemical imbalance in the brain.
-There’s little evidence to prove that an imbalance in certain brain chemicals is the cause of any type of mental health condition.
+There’s little evidence to determine that an imbalance in brain chemicals is the cause of any type of mental health condition.

-If you’re experiencing any of the signs and symptoms of a mental health condition, it’s important to see a healthcare provider for a diagnosis.
+If you’re experiencing any of the signs and symptoms of a mental health condition, it’s important to contact a healthcare provider for a diagnosis.

-Once you get a diagnosis, you may need to try different medications or combinations of medications before you find the one that works for you.
+Once you receive a diagnosis from your healthcare provider, you may need to try different treatments or combinations of treatments before you find the one that works for you.